UP's new DGP Rajeev Krishna outlines roadmap to improve policing | Law-Order

 - India

-Addressing his first press conference here, the 1991-batch Indian Police Service (IPS) officer said he will focus on ensuring women's safety, tackling cybercrime and addressing public complaints.
+Addressing his first press conference since assuming charge as the director general of police (DGP) on May 31, the 1991-batch Indian Police Service (IPS) officer said he will focus on ensuring women's safety, tackling cybercrime and addressing public complaints.

+The 1969-born Krishna replaced Prashant Kumar on his superannuation as the state police chief.

 Krishna also expressed his gratitude to Chief Minister Yogi Adityanath for trusting him to lead the world's largest police force.